ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 -   In linguaggi come [OCaml](https://ocaml.org/) e [F\#](https://fsharpforfunandprofit.com/posts/discriminated-unions/), i controlli sui *sum types* sono esaustivi:

     ```ocaml
-    let tok = LiteralNumber 0.5;
-    match tok with
+    let print_token tok = match tok with
        | LiteralNumber a -> print_float a
        | LiteralString s -> print_string s
        | Symbol c -> print_char c;

-    (* Warning: this pattern-matching is not exhaustive.
+    (* Warning 8 [partial-match]: this pattern-matching is not exhaustive.
      * Here is an example of a case that is not matched:
      * Keyword _                                         *)
     ```